hey-Gana/DSA_Preperation/notes.md

   * s.isspace(): confirms if it is a space
   * s.isascii(), s.isdecimal(), s.isupper(), s.islower() are few other built in functions in Python
   * k=s.split("/") : Uses "/" as a delimiter and splits the string s into an list
+  * s.replace("/",":")--> replaces all "/" with ":"

+  * l=re.sub(r'[^a-zA-Z0-9]', '', text) : this regular expression method is used to add only alphanumeric chars and no special characters
+  * The same can be done using isalnum() function as well through iteration

 ## Linked Lists
 * Different types: Singly Linked Lists, Doubly Linked Lists, Circular Linked Lists etc.